pedroalbanese/pedroalbanese/README.md

 ### Greetings!

-I'm a nonprofit organization manager and independent researcher with an emphasis on financial tracking systems, legal processing/tramitation, and systems integration.
+I'm a security engineer, nonprofit organization manager and independent researcher with an emphasis on financial tracking systems, legal processing/tramitation, and systems integration.
 Passionate about cryptography, accounting, and ancient history.

 #### 🇵🇸 Free Palestine!